ashleymaeconard/TIMEOR/app/www/timeor_getting_started.md

  TIMEOR accepts 2 input types: (1) raw .fastq files and SraRunTable [(e.g. here)](https://github.com/ashleymaeconard/TIMEOR/blob/master/demos/real_data_subset/timeor/data/SraRunTable.csv) or a (2) RNA-seq time-series read count matrix [(e.g. here)](https://github.com/ashleymaeconard/TIMEOR/blob/master/demos/simulated_data/timeor/data/countMatrix.csv) and metadata file [(e.g. here)](https://github.com/ashleymaeconard/TIMEOR/blob/master/demos/simulated_data/timeor/data/metadata.csv).

 1. Visit https://timeor.brown.edu.
 2. For (1) in 'Example Data' (side-bar) under 'Load raw data' click the 'SraRunTable & .fastq files' button.
-This will guide you through the 'Process Raw Data' tab demo. **Follow pop-ups and fill in grey boxes**.
+This will guide you through the 'Set Input and Defaults, Process Raw Data' tab demo. **Follow pop-ups and fill in grey boxes**.
 See [Run TIMEOR](#run-timeor-from-raw-data-starting-from-.fastq-time-series-rna-seq) for walk-through.
 3. Next, for (2) in 'Example Data' (side-bar) under 'Load count matrix' click the 'Metadata & read count file' button.
 This will guide you through the rest of the full method demo. **Follow pop-ups and fill in grey boxes**.
 See [Run TIMEOR](#run-timeor-using-simulated-data-starting-from-read-count-matrix) for full application walk-through.

 ## Important Points to Remember

 - <span style="color:red">We strongly encourage the user to input a read count matrix when possible</span>, as the input file size limit is 10GB.
 - For larger dataset processing, the user is encouraged to use our ready-to-use Docker image.
-Read steps [here]().
+Read 5 steps [here](https://timeor.brown.edu/app_direct/timeor/timeor_getting_started.html##local-installation).
 If that is not possible, please feel free to contact us for specific space requirements. **We are happy to help**.
 - <span style="color:red">While TIMEOR analysis is running, simply make sure to revisit the page at least once an hour.</span>
 - <span style="color:red">We strongly encourage the user to keep '5.Compare multiple methods' set to 'Yes' to see TIMEOR's full functionality.
 - Please click each button just once.